-How to Get Into UNC-Chapel Hill: Admissions Data & Strategies
+How to Get Into UNC Chapel Hill: Acceptance Rate and Strategies

-- UNC-Chapel Hill’s Class of 2025 early action (EA) acceptance rate
+- UNC-Chapel Hill’s early action (EA) acceptance rate

 - SAT and class rank of accepted UNC-Chapel Hill applicants